MarounGrey-Notes/Tech-Interview-Preparation/README.md

 # Tough interview questions

+### Why do you want to leave your current position?
+Although I've appreciated the valuable learning experience that my current company has provided me, I'm eager to take on new challenges as I pursue my goal of becoming a versatile developer with proficiency across various technologies.
+Given your company's reputation and industry standing, I believe that this role presents an excellent opportunity to continue my career growth and further advance towards that objective.

 ### What did you hate about your previous job
 One particular aspect of my prev job => some project long hours => tight tness, discomfort in the wrists and neck.
 I have learned to cope and manage,.